-Day 14, Fri, 31 Jan.
+Day 14, Mon, 26 Jan.
 The Fringe-backed Fire-eye; westward to Chapada Diamantina.
-We'll hit the trail early for the endangered Fringe-backed Fire-eye and good views of some other birds while we're at it, such as Sooretama Slaty-Antshrike and Band-tailed Antwren (both relatively easy on the Bahia Birding Bonanza tour), Eared Pygmy-Tyrant, and Black-throated Grosbeak.
+We'll hit the trail early for the endangered Fringe-backed Fire-eye and good views of some other birds while we're at it, such as Sooretama Slaty-Antshrike and Bahia Antwren (both relatively easy on the Bahia Birding Bonanza tour), Eared Pygmy-Tyrant, and several other species.
 Our first glimpse of the Chapada Diamantina, a geologically spectacular region of butte-like escarpments and deep valleys, comes late this afternoon in the form of a distant blue wall on the westward horizon.
-Our destination is the small, colonial town of Mucugê.
-A few kilometers before arriving, we'll make a important stop and try fro one of the most special birds in the area, the Diamantina Tapaculo.
-Night in Mucugê.
+Our destination is the small, colonial town of Mucuge.
+A few kilometers before arriving, we'll make a important stop to try for one of the most special birds in the area, the recently described Diamantina Tapaculo.
+Night in Mucuge.

-Day 15, Sat, 1 Feb.
-Chapada Diamantina: Mucugê.
+Day 15, Tue, 27 Jan.
+Chapada Diamantina: Mucuge.
 The fire-adapted savanna scrublands typical of the Brazilian planalto, called cerrados, support a community of birds that, in the Chapada region, are near the eastern edges of their ranges.
-These include White-eared Puffbird, Horned Sungem (if we're real lucky!), Collared Crescentchest, Gray-backed Tachuri, Rufous-sided Pygmy-Tyrant, White-banded Tanager, Wedge-tailed Grass-Finch, and Stripe-tailed Yellow-Finch.
-We'll likely also have a natural-classroom "Elaenia identification workshop," often being able to compare multiple individuals of Yellow-bellied, Highland, Lesser, and Plain-crested (and sometimes also Large) in a single morning!
-The Mucugê area is fabulous birding, and we'll have a chance to see several "mata-de-cipo" (vine forest) specialties, such as Great Xenops (if we missed it earlier, heaven forbid), Narrow-billed Antwren, and White-browed Antpitta.
-And rarities like Hooded Visorbearer and other hummers, Sincora Antwren, and Diamantina Tapaculo can be picked up here if not found yesterday.
-Night in Mucugê.
+These include White-eared Puffbird, Horned Sungem (if we're real lucky!), Collared Crescentchest, Gray-backed Tachuri, Rufous-sided Scrub-Tyrant, White-banded Tanager, Wedge-tailed Grass-Finch, and Stripe-tailed Yellow-Finch.
+We'll likely also have a natural-classroom "Elaenia identification workshop," often being able to compare multiple individuals of Yellow-bellied, Small-headed, Lesser, and Plain-crested (and sometimes also Large) elaenias in a single morning!
+The Mucuge area is fabulous birding, and we'll have a chance to see several "mata-de-cipo" (vine forest) specialties as well, such as Great Xenops (if we missed it earlier, heaven forbid), Southern Silvery-cheeked Antshrike, Narrow-billed Antwren, Caatinga Antwren, White-browed Antpitta, and Hangnest Tody-Tyrant.
+Night in Mucuge.